bean-mhm/realbloom/USAGE.md

  - **Image Viewer**:  Displays the image contained in the current slot.

-- **Diffraction Pattern**: We'll use this to generate the light diffraction pattern of an aperture, and to apply dispersion on it.
+- **Diffraction**: We'll use this to generate the light diffraction pattern of an aperture, and to apply dispersion on it.
 Again, don't worry if this seems confusing to you.

 - **Convolution**: This is where we can apply the bloom effect.
 We can do lots of other things using convolution, so it's not necessarily limited to bloom.